DinoChiesa/se-partner-bootcamp/loadgen/README.md

 8. Get the client_id and client_secret for that app.

   a.
-In the resulting list, click the top item - it should be the wq-app-1 you just created.
+After saving the new developer app, you should see a list of developer apps.
+In the list, click the wq-app-1 you just created - it should be the top item in the list.
-  b. show the client_id and client_secret.
+  b. click the "show" buttons to display the client_id and client_secret respectively.
 Copy these values to a text file.

-9. Now examine the runload-1 proxy, in the API Proxy editor (the new version).
+9. Now examine the runload-1 proxy, in the API Proxy editor.
 Scroll the left-hand-side project navigator panel all the way down.
 Select the runLoad.js file.
 This is the file that contains the generic logic for the load generator.
 You can browse the source of this nodejs module.
 It's about 36k of code.
 ![runload-1 proxy](https://raw.githubusercontent.com/DinoChiesa/se-partner-bootcamp/master/loadgen/images/runload-1-proxy-runloadjs.png)

 10. You don't need to understand all the code, but you should be aware of the design of runload.js, which is as follows: